bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/demand-competition.md

 ## Usage

-They are used for calculating `MaxSalesVolume` of material and product.
+They are used for calculating `MaxSalesVolume` of materials and products.

 `Market Research - Demand` grants access to `Demand` data.